 When “Sue” went on display in Chicago in the year 2000, massive crowds lined up to see her and every natural history museum took notice.
 Soon, plans were announced to unveil new exhibits at top museums.
 In Pittsburgh, the Carnegie Museum planned a groundbreaking exhibit called “Dinosaurs in their Time,” a renovation that would not only “fix” dinosaurs that were shown in old, outdated poses, but also display them in temporal context–with the flora and fauna of their particular age.
 It’s a beautiful exhibit, and although it’s been open to the public since 2008, it remains one of the few dinosaur exhibits to display lifelike, dinosaur-era plants among the dinosaurs.
 The greenery creates an effect that is unique among dinosaur museums.

 Meanwhile, new museums were opening such as the Wyoming Dinosaur Center, which was founded in 1995 and is now one of the top dozen or so places to see dinosaurs in North America.
-The Museum of Ancient Life in Lehi, Utah, opened in 2000, immediately becoming one of the largest dinosaur display museums, with over 60 mounted dinosaur fossil casts.
+The Museum of Ancient Life in Lehi, Utah, opened in 2000, immediately becoming one of the largest dinosaur display museums, with over 60 mounted dinosaurs.
 The Rocky Mountain Dinosaur Resource Center in Woodland Park, Colorado, opened in 2004, showcasing numerous dinosaur and pterosaur fossil casts and a fabulous room highlighting the creatures that inhabited the Western Interior Seaway during the Cretaceous period.

 In addition to new museums, some well-established museums started to add dinosaurs to their displays.
 The best example is probably the world-class Children’s Museum of Indianapolis, the largest children’s museum in the world.
 In 2004, the museum opened their “Dinosphere” exhibit, which converted an old IMAX theater dome into an immersive dinosaur display presenting some well-known and impressive fossils, including important Tyrannosaurus and Triceratops specimens.
 Since then, the museum has added numerous dinosaurs to the exhibit and has become a must-see stop for dinosaur lovers everywhere.

 Since 2011, several major U.S. museums have completed large renovation projects (and even new buildings) to showcase their dinosaurs.
 The Natural History Museum of Utah in 2011 moved from its central location on the University of Utah campus to a brand new building on the northeast edge of campus.
 The Rio Tinto Center is an amazing building and allows the NHMU to display a much larger portion of their great collection, including several recently-discovered dinosaurs.
 That same year, a huge renovation of the dinosaur hall at the Natural History Museum of Los Angeles County was completed.
 The new hall features one of the greatest dinosaur displays anwhere: three different Tyrannosaurus fossils, all of different sizes demonstrating the growth series of this iconic dinosaur.
 Texas dinosaurs enjoyed their moment in 2012 as two new dinosaur halls opened.
 The Perot Museum of Nature and Science opened a hall of ancient life in the newly constructed building in Dallas.
-In Houston, the new Morian Hall of Paleontology houses many gorgeous exhibits that show a series of dynamic dinosaur poses you might expect from their Curator of Paleontology, none other than one of the original “dinosaur heretics,” Bob Bakker.
+In Houston, the new Morian Hall of Paleontology houses many gorgeous exhibits that show a series of dynamic dinosaur poses you might expect from their Curator of Paleontology, none other than one of the original “dinosaur heretics,” Dr. Bob Bakker.